KayaEnis/padicHeights/README.md

-Sage code for the examples in XXX.
+This SageMath code for the examples in XXXXXXXX.

-January, 2024
+**Dependencies**

+* Jennifer Balakrishnan's code for computing Coleman integrals of differentials of the third kind is required.
+Get it from https://github.com/jbalakrishnan/AWS.
+* Third-named author and Stevan Gajović's code for computing Coleman integrals of differentials of the third kind is required.
+Get it from https://github.com/StevanGajovic/heights_above_p.
+* First-named author's code for XXXXXXXXXXXXXXXXXXXXXX is required.
+Get it from https://github.com/bianchifrancesca/padic_heights_g2.

+**Authors**
-Enis Kaya (joint work with Francesca Bianchi and Steffen Müller)
+Francesca Bianchi, Enis Kaya and J. Steffen Müller

-enis.kaya@kuleuven.be